 As visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, contact the nearest

 Embassy or Consulate of Laos for up-to-date information.

 In December 2016, Thailand introduced a revision to the visa exemption scheme.
 The revision has restricted the number of visa exemptions to two entries per calendar year if entering Thailand by land borders.
 The revision only applies to entry from Thailand by land; it does not apply to arrivals in Thailand through international airports.
-If in doubt, contact your closest Thai Embassy or Consulate for further advice.
-We cannot assist in obtaining visas on your behalf.
+If in doubt, contact your closest Thai Embassy or Consulate for more advice.
+We cannot assist to get you a visa.

-Make sure your passport is valid for at least six months beyond the date you intend to return to Australia.
-Lao immigration authorities may refuse you entry to Laos, or fine you, if you have less than six months’ validity.
+Ensure your passport is valid for at least six months beyond the date you intend to return to Australia.
+Lao immigration authorities may refuse you entry, or fine you, if you have less than six months’ validity.